Christian Community Development

 Humanity

-A world-wide organization that coordinates volunteers to build safe,
+An organization that coordinates volunteers worldwide to build safe,

 decent, affordable houses for families that would otherwise be living in